-A bone marrow biopsy — a test that involves taking a small sample of bone marrow, which is examined under a microscope to look for myeloma cells — is often required.
+A bone marrow biopsy and aspiration — a test that involves taking a small sample of bone marrow, which is examined under a microscope to look for myeloma cells — is often required.

 If you have multiple myeloma that is still in its early stages and you don’t have any symptoms, you may not need any treatment.
 But your condition will need to be carefully monitored by your doctor, so that treatment can be started if necessary.

 Also, try to stay as active as possible while you are feeling well — this can help prevent your bones from becoming weaker.

 2. MayoClinic.com.
 Multiple myeloma (updated 16 Aug 2011). http://www.mayoclinic.org/diseases-conditions/multiple-myeloma/basics/definition/con-20026607 (accessed Jun 214).